Andrew-Hogan/borg_pod/README.md

 ## Get

-Clone this repo, or use pip3 install borg_pod
+Clone this repo, or use:

+    pip3 install borg_pod

 ## Use

 At the top of your module, be sure to include:

     from borg_pod import resist, assimilate, BorgPod

 Or, if you adhere to Google standards:

     import borg_pod as bp_or_be_oil

 You've imported borg_pod's relevant attributes directly like a sane person?
 Let's say you have some classes you want to be able to switch an instance between: